Matt-deve/Clock_for_ChoiceScript/README.md

 There is also method of telling the parser what to do with any datetime units you haven't specified.
 This uses '%' symbol followed by either a '0' or 'r'.
 So '%0' will set all missing values to '0' if an hour, minute or second, or '1' if it is a day, month or year.
 Using '%r' will set missing values to the refernce datetime setup at the start.
 For example, '27s32m5h%r' will set the time to 05:32 and 27 seconds on the first of January 1970 (as this is the preset reference date).
 '27s32m5h%0' on the other hand will set the date to the first of January in year 1.
 ### Getting the Time and Date
 #### Basics
 When you need a formatted date or time stamp, '${stamp_date}' or '${stamp_time}' will write it dirrectly into your text.
 If you would like the pseudo-unix timestamp, use '${stamp_unix}'.
 The stamps are updated automatically when setting the time or date using the built-in subroutines.
-If you set
+However, setting any variables manually won't automatically update the stamps, to do this use '*gosub_scene clock stamp'.
 #### Formatting
 The subroutines 'set_format_date' and 'set_format_time' sets how the date and time should be written when you need a datetime stamp.
-This follows a similar procedure as setting the current time and date, but now we omit the numbers and add more letters and formatting marks to show how it will be written.
+This follows a similar procedure as setting the current time and date, but now we omit the numbers and add more letters and formatting marks to show how it will be written. w or W   Writes the day of the week. s m or h    Writes the second minute hour. ss mm or hh Writes the second minute or hour with any leading zeroes if below 10.
+D or M     Writes the day or month.
+DD or MM   Writes the day or month with leading zeroes if below 10.
+MMM        Writes the name of the month in full.
+Y or YY    Writes the year as the last two digits of the year.
+YYY or YYYY Writes the year as a 4 digit number.
+, . _ - : ; ' / etc are added 'as is' into the format.
+Whilst it is possible to add other letters to the format,